 Of course, your studies come first, but are you looking for more opportunities to further develop yourself within or alongside your studies?
 Take a look at some of the options below!

 You can think of taking extra courses or a minor, but also, for example, following an honours track.
-The Honors College FSW offers an extra challenge of 30 EC in interdisciplinary subjects in the form of small-scale education.
+The Honours College FSW (Science, Society and Self) offers an extra challenge of 30 EC in interdisciplinary subjects in the form of small-scale education.
+You can also take separate honours class courses.

 The Honours College is a personal and challenging education that you do in addition to your bachelor's or master's degree.
 You work together with students from other disciplines and broaden your view, for example by looking at a scientific issue from different disciplines.
 Because you follow education in small groups, there is plenty of room to experiment and follow your own interests.